2022 - Electronic Resources and Internet Safety

 - Policy

-The South Kitsap School District Board of Directors recognizes that an effective public education system develops students who are globally aware, civically engaged, and capable of managing their lives and careers.
-The board also believes that staff and students need to be proficient and safe users of information, media, and technology to succeed in a digital world.
+The South Kitsap School District recognizes that an effective public education system develops students who are globally aware, civically engaged, and capable of managing their lives and careers.
+The district also believes that staff and students need to be proficient and safe users of information, media, and technology, including appropriate use of artificial intelligence to succeed in a digital world.

 Electronic Resources